 - Use complicated language or make things up to sound impressive

-Use our personal statement writer to put together a draft of what you want to say.
-We'll guide you through the process, with tips on what to write.
+Use our writer tool to put together a draft of what you want to say.
+We'll guide you through the process with tips on what to write.

 When you're ready, download your draft, and send it to us to check it and give you feedback.

 Sometimes half of the challenge is starting.
 If you feel like you're staring at a blank screen, try these 4 things:

 1. Find your space

 Set aside some time in a place where you're comfortable and won't be disturbed.
 Grab a notepad or computer.